italia/Satosa-Saml2Spid/README.md

 ## Demo components

-The example project comes with the following demo pages, served with the help of an additional webserver dedicated for static contents:
+The example project comes with some preconfigured static pages.

-###### Discovery Service page

 <img src="gallery/disco_page.png" width="512">

-See other page screenshot [here](README-GALLERY.md).
+for other page screenshots, see [here](README-GALLERY.md).

 These demo pages are static files, available in `example/static`.
 To get redirection to these pages, or redirection to third-party services, it is required to configure the files below: